ibexa/documentation-developer/docs/commerce/cart/quick_order.md

 ### Quick order form factory

-You can use our `QuickOrder/ViewController.php` as a base for creating your own custom storefront for quick orders.
+You can use `QuickOrder/ViewController.php` as a base for creating your own custom storefront for quick orders.
-Below you will find few examples of how to fit it to your needs.
+Below are a few examples of how you can fit it to your needs.

 #### Number of rows